 The networksetup utility offers a command line interface to configuring the variety of Mac networking features available in Mac OS X. We’ve discussed networksetup and accompanying features many times here for more advanced purposes, but one of the simpler uses of networksetup is that it can list out every piece of networking hardware attached to … Read More

 Some Mac users may wish to disable IPv6 networking support on their machines.
 This may be desirable to avoid certain networking conflicts, or to increase security for users in higher threat environments, since IPv6 has been found by researchers to be potentially vulnerable to man-in-the-middle and other network attacks.
 Though most users don’t use IPv6 … Read More

 MTU stands for Maximum Transmission Unit, and a larger MTU size generally increases efficiency of a network connection because each packet carries more data, but sometimes the default MTU sizes (often 1500) will cause issues with some networks and needs adjusting.
-Changing the MTU size has been a solution to some dropping wi-fi connections in … Read More
+If you need to change the MTU size on a Mac, you can do … Read More

 Sometimes the easiest fix when troubleshooting an AirPort wireless connection problem is to just turn AirPort on and off.
 Instead of using the menu item or System Preferences, we can enable and disable AirPort very quickly directly from the Mac OS X Terminal.